AlliedPayment/docs/08 - GrayLog/README.md

 GrayLog is a third-party logger used for several operational purposes.

-GrayLog can be accessed by visiting: http://logging.service.consul/
+GrayLog can be accessed by visiting: http://logging.service.consul/ or http://logging.service.beta/

+##Basic Error Searching
+`SourceContext:webrequest AND response-statuscode:>=500`

 ##MVC UI
 The MVC UI is dumping error logs to GrayLog and is being tagged with `MVCUI`.